alvarogarcia7/uniq-files/README.md

 See In Scope for the criteria of which file is kept

+### Output format

+The output format is a bash script, that will invoke `rm`.
+It can have comments.

 ### Pre-processing

 If you're using a md5 for mac, standardize the input format like so: